j2chu/Parameter-Prediction-Using-Pokemon-Slot-Machine/README.md

-# Mudamaid Research Project
+# Parameter Prediction Using Pokemon Slot Machine

-Discussing and analyzing probability and statistics in the context of a Discord bot, Mudamaid.
-Analysis done by a Data Science student.
+This discussing and code aims to analyze the probability and statistics of Bayesian parameter prediction, in the context of a Pokemon Slots machine.

-Disclaimer: There may be mistakes or confusions in code, math, etc. Please feel free to reach out if there are any mistakes or confusions.